harvesthq/api/Authentication/OAuth 2.0.md

 *Implicit Grant is only appropriate for client-side API access.
 Please use the Authorization Code flow for server-side API access.*

 To make an authorization request, direct the user to a url including your app's client_id and the proper response_type.
-An example URL with whitespace and newlines added:
+An example URL:

     https://api.harvestapp.com/oauth2/authorize ?client_id=NMBEWl3h0r4KKNhfOsmPJw%3D%3D &redirect_uri=https%3A%2F%2Fmyapp.com%2Fsome_path &state=optional-csrf-token &response_type=token